openfaas/faas/CONTRIBUTING.md

 > This example will be truncated in the GitHub UI and via `git log --oneline`

-If you would like to ammend your commit follow this guide: [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)
+If you would like to amend your commit follow this guide: [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

 #### Unit testing with Golang